rust-lang/nomicon/src/safe-unsafe-meaning.md

 implementations have generally been rigorously manually checked, so the Safe Rust interfaces built on top of these implementations can be assumed to be safe.

-The need for all of this separation boils down a single fundamental property of Safe Rust, the *soundness property*:
+The need for all of this separation boils down to a single fundamental property of Safe Rust, the *soundness property*:

 **No matter what, Safe Rust can't cause Undefined Behavior.**